-- Ensure the school or college's child protection policies are known, understood and used appropriately - Ensure the school or college's child protection policy is reviewed annually and is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made - Link with the local LSCB to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - Ensure all staff, including supply teachers, visiting professionals working with pupils in the school and volunteers are informed of the names of the DSL's and the school's procedures for safeguarding children - Act as a focal point for staff to discuss concerns and liaise with other agencies and professionals (where appropriate). - Child missing from education are monitored and policies are in place - Ensuring that any pupil currently subject to a child protection plan who is absent without explanation on a number of occasions to their key worker in Children's Social Care Items in blue were previously in 2016-17 policy.
-We have decided to retain the items in this policy.
+- Ensure the school or college's child protection policies are known, understood and used appropriately - Ensure the school or college's child protection policy is reviewed annually and is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made - Link with the local LSCPB to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - Ensure all staff, including supply teachers, visiting professionals working with pupils in the school and volunteers are informed of the names of the DSL's and the school's procedures for safeguarding children. - Act as a focal point for staff to discuss concerns and liaise with other agencies and professionals (where appropriate). - Child missing from education are monitored and policies are in place. - Ensuring that any pupil currently subject to a child protection plan who is absent without explanation on a number of occasions to their key worker in Children's Social Care.